lpparente/COMP100/Module 2.md

 #### EXPLORATION EXERCISES:

-Retry the exercises from last time, now using else and else if statements.
+Give it another go on the exercises from last time, now using else and else if statements.

 1) Write a program that prompts the user for the current ambient temperature.
 If the temperature is lower than 20 degrees, display the message "Too cold!".
 If the temperature is equal to 20, display the message "Good temperature.".
 If the